In this article

 Pricing: n8n, being open-source, offers self-hosted use for free.
 The cloud version is competitively priced but assumes more technical maintenance if self-hosted.

-Overview: Zapier vs n8n are both automation platforms, but they’re built with very different users in mind.
+Overview: Zapier vs n8n are both automation platforms, but they are built with very different users in mind.
 While Zapier caters to non-technical professionals looking for simple, quick automations, n8n is geared toward developers or technically-inclined users who need full control over their workflows.
 Understanding these differences is essential for choosing the right tool, especially for marketers, freelancers, sales teams, or small businesses.

 Source: g2.com

 Zapier enables users to connect apps and automate workflows through a clean, guided interface.
-Building a workflow—called a “Zap”—requires no technical expertise.
+Building a workflow, called a "Zap", requires no technical expertise.
 Users select a trigger, define one or more actions, and Zapier handles the rest.

 Key features of n8n: